amalieshi/amalieshi.github.io/_pages/cv.md

 *October 2022 – Present*
 - Develop and maintain **automated test frameworks** for validating X-ray imaging software and hardware.
 - Design **Python-based UI testing tools** to streamline verification workflows and ensure compliance with **ISO 13485** and **IEC 62304** standards.
-- Collaborate with interdisciplinary teams to **analyze image reconstruction algorithms** and validate diagnostic accuracy.
+- Collaborate with interdisciplinary teams to support software and hardware validation activities.
 - Conduct **system verification and validation** testing across embedded hardware and software subsystems.

 ---